act-rules/act-rules.github.io/pages/glossary/required-field.md

 - with one of the following [semantic roles][semantic role]: `checkbox`, `combobox`, `listbox`, `menuitemcheckbox`, `menuitemradio`, `radio`, `searchbox`, `slider`, `spinbutton`, `switch` and `textbox`;
 - that prevents the successful submission or processing of the input when empty.

-If the element is part of a form, having the [`required`](https://html.spec.whatwg.org/#the-required-attribute) attribute makes it a required control for form submission.
+If the element is part of a form, having the [`required`](https://html.spec.whatwg.org/#the-required-attribute) attribute, on elements that allow it, makes it a required control for form submission.

 **Note**: The list of applicable [semantic roles][semantic role] is derived by taking all the [ARIA 1.1][] roles that: